 interferes with a student’s ability to learn, study, work or participate in

 school activities.
 Sexual harassment involves a range of behavior from mild

-annoyances to sexual assault and rape.
+annoyances to sexual assault.

 Title IX also protects lesbian, gay, bisexual, and